tmhglnd/jit.underworld/README.md

 - context name : use the name of your jit.underworld context
 - channel count: how many channels should be recorded

+**attributes**
+- `@capture` - enable/disable the recording when you run the capture message on jit.underworld.

 **messages**
 - `multichannelsignal` - input a mc-signal to record
-- `capture` - enable/disable the recording when you run the capture message on jit.underworld.
+- `messages` - set attributes via messages

 # Install